 Project Detail – Plans

 Leaders and counsel for the Rollingwood Condominium Association approached the Sewer Commission August 2013 about connecting the condo sewer infrastructure to the Brookfield sewer system via gravity.
 Currently Rollingwod is on the Brookfield sewer system, but must pump up from a low spot to the gravity system on Federal Road.
 With the addition of sewer service to Sandy Lane and Del Mar Drive more options are now available.
 The question has been under study.
-The best route as selected as shown below with the southerly path, roughly, as depicted by the white line below.
-(There will be a few zigs and zags.)
+The best route as selected as shown below with the southerly path.
+See documents with the details.

-After construction the cost would be divided among the property owners.
+After construction the cost was divided among the property owners.
 This is normally done by dividing the total project cost, dividing by the total Grand List Value for all affected properties.

 By State Statue, the project required approvals of the Board of Selectman AND the Planning Commission.
 These approvals were granted November 2013 by each town board.
 The project then awaited the green light from the Rollingwood Association before proceeding.